Table Of Contents

 “I’m taking a quick trip overseas, but it’s only for a few days.
-Do I really need travelers insurance?”
+Do I really need travel insurance?”

-We personally feel that travelers insurance is just as important as Auto insurance or Renter’s insurance due to the financial risk involved with traveling.
-We want to help you understand what is covered by travelers insurance and encourage you to make an educated decision before your next excursion.
+We personally feel that travel insurance is just as important as Auto insurance or Renter’s insurance due to the financial risk involved with traveling.
+We want to help you understand what is covered by travel insurance and encourage you to make an educated decision before your next excursion.

 Have You Ever Worried About These Things Before Traveling?

-- What if the airline or the boat line is scheduled on goes bankrupt?
+- What if the airline or the boat line scheduled goes bankrupt?

 - What if you get sick, or someone you are traveling with gets sick and you have to cancel your trip?